aparnaadiraju92/Sales-Forecasting/ARIMA&Prophet/Overview.md

 ARIMA is a widely used statistical method for time series forecasting.
 It stands for *AutoRegressive Integrated Moving Average*.

 AR : AutoRegression - model using dependent relation between observation and some number of lagged observations.

 I  : Integrated - model using the difference of raw observations (i.e., subtracting an observation from an observation at previous time step) in order to make the time series stationary.

 MA : Moving Average - model used dependency between observation and residual error from a moving average model applied to lagged observations.

 The parameters of the ARIMA model are defined as follows:

 p: The number of lag observations included in the model, also called the lag order.
 A weighted sum of lagged values of the series.
 (AR part)

 d: The number of times that the raw observations are differenced, also called the degree of differencing.
 A difference of time series (I part)

 q: The size of the moving average window, also called the order of moving average.
 A weighted sum of lagged forecasted errors of the series (MA part)

 There are several multiple ways to choose p,d,q values for the ARIMA model.
 In this project, I have used the Akaike Information Critera (AIC) is the used measure.
-It basically quantifies 1) the goodness of fit, and 2) the simplicity/parsimony, of the model into a single statistic.
+It basically quantifies : the goodness of fit, and the simplicity of the model.
 When comparing two models, the one with the lower AIC is generally “better”.

 ## 2. PROPHET
 In 2017, Facebook released a forecasting tool Prophet designed for analyzing time series data that display patterns on different time scales such as - yearly, weekly, daily.
 It also has advanced capabilities for modeling the effect of holidays on time series and implementing custom changepoints.